Humans are all equals in the eye of Allah SWT

 “Beware!
 Do not return to unbelief after me by striking the necks of each other.”
 (Sahih Bukhari 6403)

 The dignity of the human being, as envisioned by Islam, seems like a major challenge.
-Hence, serious reflection is required particularly on governance and leadership practices to develop a society that can help the people actualize their gifted potential to uphold the dignity of human life.
-The Muslim community shows respect to each other and carries out its religious duties and good actions.
+Hence, serious reflection is required, particularly on governance and leadership practices, to develop a society that can help the people actualise their gifted potential to uphold the dignity of human life.
+The Muslim community shows respect for each other and carries out its religious duties and good actions.